 Do you know what RTD (Ready to Drink) means?

-It refers to products that are made ready to drink without the need for preparation.
+It refers to products that are ready to drink without the need for preparation.

 For example, iced tea in a can is a typical example.
 Coffee in cans or bottles is also considered RTD.

-In the alcoholic beverage sector, it refers to products that come in cans already prepared, such as highballs or cocktails.
+In the alcoholic beverage sector, it refers to products that come in cans already prepared, like highballs or cocktails.

 So, the highball cans that are commonly seen these days all fall into this category.
 The taste is often closer to soft drinks than traditional alcohol, giving it more of an "alcoholic beverage" feel.